andrewmedina/ThreeDee/README.md

 ```
 Output:
 ```
-Transitioned from START to COMMAND with token: <COMMAND, CREATE>
+VALID transition from START to COMMAND with token: <COMMAND, CREATE>
-Transitioned from COMMAND to PARAMETER with token: <PARAMETER, FAST>
+VALID transition from COMMAND to PARAMETER with token: <PARAMETER, FAST>
-Transitioned from PARAMETER to SETTING with token: <SETTING, LAYER_HEIGHT>
+VALID transition from PARAMETER to SETTING with token: <SETTING, LAYER_HEIGHT>
-Transitioned from SETTING to NEW_LINE with token: <NEW_LINE, \n>
+VALID transition from SETTING to NEW_LINE with token: <NEW_LINE, \n>
-Transitioned from NEW_LINE to COMMAND with token: <COMMAND, SET>
+VALID transition from NEW_LINE to COMMAND with token: <COMMAND, SET>
-Transitioned from COMMAND to SETTING with token: <SETTING, INFILL>
+VALID transition from COMMAND to SETTING with token: <SETTING, INFILL>
-Transitioned from SETTING to PARAMETER with token: <PARAMETER, LOW>
+VALID transition from SETTING to PARAMETER with token: <PARAMETER, LOW>
-Transitioned from PARAMETER to NEW_LINE with token: <NEW_LINE, \n>
+VALID transition from PARAMETER to NEW_LINE with token: <NEW_LINE, \n>
-Transitioned from NEW_LINE to PRINT with token: <PRINT, PRINT>
+VALID transition from NEW_LINE to PRINT with token: <PRINT, PRINT>
-Invalid transition from PRINT with token: <LEXICAL_ERROR, THISWONTWORK>
+INVALID transition from PRINT with token: <LEXICAL_ERROR, THISWONTWORK>
 ```

 ## Lexical Errors